TylerDPenna/DnDSummary/content/Spells/Spell List/Antipathy or Sympathy.md

 	The creature has the [[Charmed]] condition.
 The [[Charmed]] creature must use its movement on its turns to get as close as possible to the target, moving by the safest route.
 If the creature is within 5 feet of the target, the creature can't willingly move away.
 If the target damages the [[Charmed]] creature, that creature can make a Wisdom saving throw to end the effect, as described below.

 **Ending the Effect**.
-	lf the Frightened or [[Charmed]] creature ends its turn more than 120 feet away from the target, the creature makes a Wisdom saving throw.
+	If the Frightened or [[Charmed]] creature ends its turn more than 120 feet away from the target, the creature makes a Wisdom saving throw.
 On a successful save, the creature is no longer affected by the target.
 A creature that successfully saves against this effect is immune to it for 1 minute, after which it can be affected again.

 **Spell Cost**: a mix of vinegar and honey

 **Available for**: #BardSpell #DruidSpell #WizardSpell